harveycyl/solution-engineering-portfolio/README.md

 - Shows how classic solutions adapt to modern AI challenges

 ### Dual-Purpose Solutions
-Each solution presents:
+Each solution presents exactly:
-1. Traditional Business Implementation
+1. **One Business Use Case**
-   - Practical business scenarios
+   - Single practical business scenario
-   - Clear value propositions
+   - Clear value proposition
-   - Industry-relevant examples
+   - Industry-relevant application

-2. Modern AI Application
+2. **One AI Orchestration Use Case**
-   - AI system orchestration
+   - Single AI system orchestration scenario
-   - Model coordination patterns
+   - Model coordination or workflow optimization
-   - Transformation validation
+   - Measurable performance improvement

+**Important**: Each problem includes only 1 business case + 1 AI case.
+No additional use cases should be added.

 ## Current Solutions